As COVID recedes, local tourism industry adapts

 The DMC’s annual travel guide will go virtual this year in a magazine-style format, available at thisiscooperstown.com/brochure

 Advertising Cooperstown as “America’s best small town for the arts, baseball, outdoor activities and craft beverages,” the guide will feature user-generated photos gleaned from Instagram, Harrington said.
-“It’s been fun to see other people’s perspectives from the area.”
+“It’s been fun to see other people’s perspectives from the area,” she said.

 The brochure highlights the area’s leading attractions in history, education and outdoor activities for all seasons, as well as options for motorcoach travel, event venues and vacation rentals.